tjd1234/cmpt225fall2023/lecture_notes/week3/Analysis_notes.md

   for an input of size $n$?

-In practice, the *best case* is great when it happens, but we should *not* count on it.
-The *average case* is more useful, since the it occurs most frequently.
-However, it can be difficult to analyze the average case mathematically since it usually requires making assumptions about the probabilities of different inputs.
+In practice, the *best case* is great when it happens, but we should *not* count on it; depending on the algorithm, it might happen very rarely.
+The *average case* is more useful, since it is the case that occurs most frequently.
+However, it can be difficult to analyze the average case mathematically since it usually requires making statistical assumptions about the likelihood of different inputs.

 So, in this course, we will usually focus on the *worst case*, i.e. the most number of key operations that could possibly be done for an input of size $n$.